 Named one of the most influential people in the world in TIME Magazine’s TIME 100, Patti Smith is a pioneering American artist and Rock n Roll Hall of Famer.
 As a poet, singer, songwriter, photographer, and fine artist.
 A seminal American artist, Smith has produced a body of work whose influence branches out through generations, across disciplines, and around the world.

 Smith is also the author of Witt, Babel, Coral Sea, Woolgathering, and Auguries of Innocence.
 A Book of Days, featuring 365 images and reflections, will be published in November 2022.
 As a fine artist, Smith has exhibited at galleries and museums worldwide.
 Represented by the Robert Miller Gallery in New York since 1978, her exhibitions include Strange Messenger, Land 250, and Camera Solo.
-Steven Sebring’s 2008 documentary about Smith, dream of life: the movie, was acknowledged internationally and received an Emmy nomination.
+Steven Sebring’s 2008 documentary about Smith, Patti Smith: Dream of Life, was acknowledged internationally, winning a Sundance Award and receiving an Emmy nomination.